 Polish with a soft cloth when the grout has dried and haze forms on the tile surface, and rinse again with sponge and clean water if necessary.
 Give your newly grouted floor 72 hours before any heavy use and at least three weeks before applying sealers or polishes.

-Take a deep breath and let out sigh of relief; you have just completed your floor with Mohawk Ceramic Tile.
+Take a deep breath and let out a sigh of relief; you have just completed your floor with Mohawk Ceramic Tile.